Infixo/WWR-UITweaks/README.md

   - (0.4) VehicleUI shows line number.
   - (0.8) Ability to move a single vehicle to a different hub.
   - (0.9) Ctrl-click to edit isolated vehicle route.
 Click edits the line for all vehicles.
+  - (0.10) Demand price for each passenger group and total weighted.
 - (0.7) NEW Route Planner.
   - Groups into clusters cities that have interest in a group of origin cities.
   - Displays connections within a cluster and between the cluster and origin cities.